 Dr. Saunders also uses computer imaging to help patients see what surgery can achieve for them.
 A digital photo is taken and the size and shape of the nose is altered to create a new image.
 The program can give an honest and true representation of what the person could look like after rhinoplasty.
 However, patients must understand that the “real reality” of rhinoplasty is that it is not as simple as using a computer program and morphing the nose; the results can vary from what the computer shows the patient.
 Patients must keep in mind that the computer is a tool to help see what the surgery might do for a patient.

-What is the Recovery from Rhinoplasty Surgery?
+Recovery from Rhinoplasty Surgery

 The recovery from a rhinoplasty typically involves minimal pain despite the fear of “breaking of bones.”
 Significant bruising and swelling does occur in the area around the nose and in particular the eyes.
 The resolution of bruising and swelling typically takes between one and two weeks after surgery.